-BRUSHBUCK FOUNDER ADAM LACKNER’S FIFTH INTERVIEW WITH LOCAL RADIO STATION, 96.9 THE MOUNTAIN
+BRUSHBUCK CO-FOUNDER ADAM LACKNER’S FIFTH INTERVIEW WITH LOCAL RADIO STATION, 96.9 THE MOUNTAIN

 Listen to Brushbuck co-founder Adam Lackner talk to KMTN radio host Fish about a wide range of topics in Yellowstone and Grand Teton national parks, including a discussion of local elk habits and a local bear nicknamed ‘Huck’; as well as details of Africa and Alaska as tour destinations.

 A transcript is provided if you don’t have access to audio.